 Finding a well-designed program that allows you to incrementally work up to hard training can help you avoid these mistakes, says Alexander.
 To make sure you're not harming your health long-term, avoid these nine common mistakes that people make at the gym.

-You should never ignore pain that arises as a result of your workout.
+never ignore pain that arises as a result of your workout.
 "There’s a big difference between pain and muscle fatigue or endurance work," Lisa Corsello, founder of Burn Pilates and Lisa Corsello Method, tells Bustle.
 "The sensations we get when we are challenging ourselves in a way our bodies can handle include a more gradual buildup of sensations like muscle burn, shaking muscles, and gradual, yet steady, heart rate increase.
 Sensations like jolts, electric shocks or zings, snapping, or intense pain are your body’s way of sending red flags."
+2 Copying Other People

 Working out in the wrong attire can also cause long-term issues, especially when it comes to shoes.
 "A good closed-toe, rubber-soled shoe designed for wear during exercise has two important benefits," says Rooff.
 "First, it provides the proper foundation and stability for your feet so that you can set up with good form and balance.
 Secondly, proper footwear helps to protect your feet in case of a snapped resistance band or dropped weight."

 4 Practicing With Poor Form